amitjoy/aspecio/README.md

 ## Documentation

-Apart from this README, the API javadoc provides an extensive overview.
+Apart from this README, the API javadoc does provide an extensive overview.

 ## Requirements